cakephp/docs/en/development/exceptions.rst

     Private action access.
 Either accessing
     private/protected/_ prefixed actions, or trying
     to access prefixed routes incorrectly.

-.. php:exception:: CakeException

-    Base exception class in CakePHP.
-All framework layer exceptions thrown by CakePHP will extend this class.

 These exception classes all extend :php:exc:`CakeException`.
 By extending CakeException, you can create your own 'framework' errors.